-- A broker’s advice should fit within your criteria, meet your financial goals and match your risk tolerance and overall situation.
+- A broker’s advice should fit your criteria, meet your financial goals and match your risk tolerance and overall situation.
 The brokerage firm could be held liable for your financial losses when a broker suggests unsuitable investments and you lose money.

 How do I know if I have a claim against my brokerage firm?

-- If you believe that that your investments have been handled incorrectly, you should talk with an attorney who is experienced in this area of the law to evaluate your case.
+- If you believe that your investments have been handled incorrectly, you should talk with an attorney who is experienced in this area of the law to evaluate your case.

 Investment Misconduct Questions